foolscapcon/foolscap-newsletter/_emails/2020-02-08-report-from-foolscap-2020.md

 ---

 # 🚀Captain's Log, Stardate 48634.44, USS Foolscap (ANS-42)🚀
 Thanks for coming to Foolscap 2020!
 It wouldn't have been possible without all the great members.
-I would like to send special thanks out to Cherie, Karen, Tom, Jeff, Beth, Steven, Jeff, Jason, Wing, Stephanie, Lile, Kathleen, Alexander, Manny, Edd, Theresa, Nicole.
+I would like to send special thanks out to Cherie, Karen, Tom, Jeff, Beth, Steven, Jeff, Jason, Wing, Stefanie, Lile, Kathleen, Alexander, Manny, Edd, Theresa, Nicole.

 I expect 2021 to be even better, and I signed on for another year to help make that happen.